-- Scomify - When you need to put it all together, a great tool to help you out is Scomify.
-Scomify makes it easy to quickly turn documents and videos into SCORM compliant courses.
+- SCORMify - When you need to put it all together, a great tool to help you out is SCORMify.
+SCORMify makes it easy to quickly turn documents and videos into SCORM compliant courses.
 With responsive design and advanced style options, you can ensure your course looks exactly like you want it to, and appears great on a wide range of devices.
 Once you’re done, you can easily upload it to any Learning Management System.

 Make the Most of the Tools Available to You

 Just because you are assembling an eLearning course for your company, doesn’t mean you have to spend a lot of money.
 From free eLearning authoring to free stock images and project management software, there are plenty of great tools that you don’t need to pay for.

 Even though of the above tools are a great way to make assembling your eLearning course easier, you still need a tool to put them all together.
 For that, you want a Learning Management System.
 With our corporate training system, you can easily deliver eLearning courses online, and the free tools mentioned above will help to keep down the total costs of the project.